openstack/charm-deployment-guide/deploy-guide/source/app-series-upgrade.rst

 preparation of the cloud undergoing series upgrade.
 Please review these and compare to the running cloud before performing the series upgrade.

 Preparations
 ~~~~~~~~~~~~

-Charms are upgraded to the latest release.
+The entire suite of charms used to manage the cloud should be upgraded to the
+latest stable charm revision before any major change is made to the cloud such
+as the current machine series upgrades.
+See `Charm upgrades`_ for guidance.

 OpenStack is upgraded to the highest version the current LTS supports.
 Mitaka for Trusty and Queens for Xenial.